 Guests then stopped by Flight Control and Noosphere Engineering School (NES).
 Alexey Kulik, head of NES Space, introduced NES laboratories, mentors and projects created by NES students.
 The visitors were amazed by the number of the quality projects developed at the School such as MyPol and ArtOS, startups both now service governments, virtual reality app DEMI, which entertains visitors of Gagarin park in Dnipro; WheelKeep, a smart security device for your bicycle; Infusion Light, a smart dropper project; and more.

-Noosphere Chair Michael Ryabokon, together with representatives of SSAU and Verkhovna Rada, met to discuss the future of the space industry in Ukraine and the role of New Space companies in that future.
+Noosphere Chairman of the Board Michael Ryabokon, together with representatives of SSAU and Verkhovna Rada, met to discuss the future of the space industry in Ukraine and the role of New Space companies in that future.

 “Noosphere unites young people who are interested in technology and innovations, who are eager to make the world a better place.
 We have a number of initiatives that help to unleash potential, improve knowledge and create new innovative products.
 By collaborating with leading universities as well as our devoted partners, Noosphere provides training and production internships for students in aviation and space technology specialties.
 Young enthusiasts can also turn their ideas into reality at any one of the Noosphere Engineering School labs,” said Michael Ryabokon.